 - Parking permits must be obtained from Public Safety.
 Permits are to be affixed as provided in the instructions accompanying the permit.

 Students shall be aware of and adhere to the entire Wisconsin Lutheran Motor Vehicle Policy.
-The Wisconsin Lutheran campus is a residential campus and as such the number of student parking permits issued must be regulated.
+The Wisconsin Lutheran College campus is a residential campus and as such the number of student parking permits issued must be regulated.
 SUBJECT TO THE AVAILABILITY OF PARKING SPACES, students with documented and verifiable commuter, medical, academic, or work-related needs will be given preference in maintaining a car on campus.
 When spaces are exhausted, no additional permits will be issued.